 David Greig, Parish Liaison Officer continues to work with the Parishes to raise the awareness of ethics and probity.
-No concerns had been raised from his observations of these Parish Council meetings over the way the Parishes approach their responsibilities under the Code of Conduct.
+During the year he visits most parishes and no concerns had been raised from his observations of these Parish Council meetings over the way the Parishes approach their responsibilities under the Code of Conduct.